kkfinkkfin/nginx-migration-tool/README.md

 1, Convert Ingress to Ingress or CRD

 •For functions that can be achieved through Ingress resource types and annotations, it is supported to convert to the same Ingress resource type and use NGINX annotations.
-•For advanced functions such as canary functionality, the NGINX Ingress Controller cannot be implemented through ingress with annotations, and is transformed into the resource type of CRD.
+<br>•For advanced functions such as canary functionality, the NGINX Ingress Controller cannot be implemented through ingress with annotations, and is transformed into the resource type of CRD.
-•It is also supported, and all functions are converted to CRD resources.
+<br>•It is also supported, and all functions are converted to CRD resources.

 ![image](https://user-images.githubusercontent.com/59547386/171353803-e8a68e20-dadc-4bd4-8134-6e22e3be94b0.png)